One of the most important things in Bumblebee would be the ability

 /n

-the number of equal length slots that this period of time should be divided into.
-0 means unavailable, * means the user can type in any times they want for these slots.
-Examples:
+- the number of equal length slots that this period of time should be divided into.

 (required)